semgrep/semgrep-docs/docs/semgrep-app/findings.md

 ### Grouping by rule

-Semgrep App enables you to group findings by a specific rule on the Findings page.
+Semgrep Cloud Platform enables you to group findings by a specific rule on the Findings page.

 ![Screenshot of the Findings page with findings grouped by rule](/img/app-findings-overview-grouped-by-rule.png)<br />
 *Figure 3.* Screenshot of the Findings page with findings grouped by rule

 To group findings by rules, follow these steps:

-1. In Semgrep App, go to **[Findings](https://semgrep.dev/orgs/-/findings)** page.
+1. In Semgrep Cloud Platform, go to **[Findings](https://semgrep.dev/orgs/-/findings)** page.
 1. Click the list under **No grouping**, and then select **Group by Rule**.
     ![Screenshot of the Group by Rule option](/img/app-finding-group-by-rule.png)<br />
     *Figure 4.* Screenshot of the Group by Rule option.